pyprob/pyprob_cpp/README.md

 # pyprob_cpp [![Build Status](https://travis-ci.org/probprog/pyprob_cpp.svg?branch=master)](https://travis-ci.org/probprog/pyprob_cpp)

 `pyprob_cpp` is a C++ library providing a lightweight interface to the `pyprob` probabilistic programming library implemented in Python.
-The two components communicate through the [PPX](https://github.com/probprog/ppx) protocol that allows execution of models and inference engines in separate programming languages, processes, and machines connected over a network.
+The two components communicate through the [PPX](https://github.com/probprog/ppx) interface that allows execution of models and inference engines in separate programming languages, processes, and machines connected over a network.

 Please see the main [pyprob](https://github.com/probprog/pyprob) documentation for more information.